 Since 2010, our Fundamental Principles of Purchasing have served as the foundation of both our purchasing process and the robust relationships we hope to forge with our suppliers.
 Derived from our Code of Conduct, they set out the commitments we expect from our suppliers in the following areas:

 - Preventing corruption and conflicts of interest and fighting fraud

 - Complying with competition law

 - Promoting economic and social development

-To build a responsible and sustainable energy future, we require our suppliers to adhere to and implement these principles.
-We expect them to be especially vigilant and attentive to the human rights-related aspects of their standards and procedures, in particular their employees’ working conditions.
-We also expect them to ensure that their own suppliers and contractors adhere to equivalent principles.
+To build a lasting responsible energy future, we expect our suppliers to adhere to and implement these ethical principles and ensure human rights-related standards and procedures are enforced, in particular with regard to their employees’ working conditions.
+We also expect them to ensure that their own suppliers and contractors adhere to principles equivalent to ours.

 Total’s operations create hundreds of thousands of direct and indirect jobs around the world.
-Fully aware of the potential environmental, social and community impact of such job creation, we take these factors into consideration in our relationships with suppliers.
+Fully aware of the potential environmental and societal impact of such job creation, we take these factors into consideration in our relationships with suppliers.

 In addition to economic criteria (such as quality, cost and deadline), the supplier and product selection process also takes into account such criteria as resource preservation, waste management and respect for human rights in the workplace.

 As reflected in our Fundamental Principles of Purchasing, integration into the local community is also seen as a priority.
-We therefore make every effort to facilitate development of the local economy in all of our host countries.
-We do this by purchasing goods and services from local suppliers and by supporting local SMEs via our dedicated structure, Total Développement Régional.
+We therefore make every effort to facilitate development of the local economy in all of our host countries by purchasing goods and services from local suppliers.